Cosmic-Ide/Cosmic-IDE/docs/editor-and-language-services.md

 valid stale copy.
 Changing the link selects a different cache key immediately.
 Local files and document URIs are read directly so edits are visible the next time the language is configured.

-The configuration store permits at most one enabled custom server per normalized file extension.
+The store permits at most one enabled custom server per normalized file extension.
 Enabling or saving an entry disables other custom entries for that extension.
 Legacy preference data containing duplicates is normalized when read.
 The generic LSP router still selects only the highest-priority matching provider across built-in and plugin providers.

 ## Editor session behavior

 `EditorViewModel` caches each open document and writes active edits to disk immediately; this is an autosave model, not a long-lived dirty buffer model.

-Each open tab owns its `EditorTabSession`, which manages its own `CodeEditor` instance and LSP document session.
-This ensures that diagnostics and state are confined to the relevant file.
+Each open tab owns its `EditorTabSession`, which manages its `CodeEditor` instance and LSP document session.
+Diagnostics and state remain confined to the relevant file.

 Bundled TextMate language metadata comes from `assets/textmate/languages.json`.
 A server may request a packaged grammar scope or provide a linked grammar.
-If neither is present, or a linked grammar cannot be loaded and has no valid cache, its wrapper uses plain highlighting while the LSP is still allowed to connect.
+If neither is present, or a linked grammar fails to load without a valid cache, its wrapper uses plain highlighting while allowing the LSP to connect.

 ## Formatting status

-The formatter router tries enabled providers by priority and applies the first successful result.
+The formatter router filters disabled providers, calls matching providers by priority, logs failures, and applies the first successful result.
 Provider results are text values; providers should not mutate or retain the editor.

-Built-in Java and Kotlin formatters have been removed from the registry.
+Built-in Java and Kotlin formatters have been removed from the core registry.
 Formatting support must be contributed by plugins.

 ## Adding language support